 The PWLB new borrowing rate has been used, as opposed to the premature repayment rate, as the discount factor for all PWLB borrowing.
 This is because the premature repayment rate includes a margin which represents the lender's profit as a result of rescheduling a loan, which is not included in the fair value calculation since any motivation other than securing a fair price should be ignored.
 The purpose of the fair value disclosure is primarily to provide a comparison with the carrying value in the Balance Sheet.
 Since this includes accrued interest as at the balance sheet date, accrued interest is also included in the fair value calculation.
-The rates used were obtained by the Authority's Treasury advisors from the market on 31 March.
+The rates used were obtained from the Debt Management Office (PWLB) as at 31 March.